home-assistant/home-assistant.io/source/_integrations/python_script.markdown

 | `datetime` | The stdlib `datetime` available as limited access.
 | `dt_util` | The ` homeassistant.util.dt` module.

 Other imports like `min`, `max` are available as builtins.
-See the [python_script](https://github.com/home-assistant/core/blob/dev/homeassistant/components/python_script/__init__.py) source code for up to date information on the available objects inside the scritp.
+See the [python_script](https://github.com/home-assistant/core/blob/dev/homeassistant/components/python_script/__init__.py) source code for up-to-date information on the available objects inside the script.

 [hass-api]: /developers/development_hass_object/